torreylind/tfcb_2025/software/README.md

     - If using VSCode interface: Click **Clone Git Repository...**  and paste the URL
     - If using terminal: Navigate to the directory where you want to clone the repository using the terminal.
 Use the command: `git clone <URL>`

 1) Open the tfcb_2025 local folder in VS Code.
 A notification of "Folder containing a Dev Container configuration file" will appear.
 Click "Reopen in Container".
-This will install the container. *Note: this step might take a long time depending on your computer and internet speed, so please try to complete this step before Sep 30.*
+If you don't get this notification, type `Ctrl  + Shft + P`, then type `Dev Containers: Open folder in container...` and then press `Enter`.
+This will install the container and re-open the folder within the container. *Note: this step might take a long time depending on your computer and internet speed, so please try to complete this step before Sep 30.*

 1) After installing the container, then you should be able to run the test code.
 Make sure to pick the right kernel for R or python (see below).